cambiotraining/bacterial-genomics/materials/27-run_bactmap.md

 #### Running nf-core/bactmap

 - Your next task is to run the **bactmap** pipeline on the _S. pneumoniae_ data.
 In the folder `scripts` (within the `S_pneumoniae` analysis directory) you will find a script named `01-run_bactmap.sh`.
 This script contains the code to run bactmap.
 Edit this script, adjusting it to fit your input files and the name and location of the reference you're going to map to (Hint: the reference sequence is located in `resources/reference`).

+- Activate the `nextflow`software environment.

+- You will need to create the `samplesheet.csv` file.
+Refer back to [The bacQC pipeline](07-bacqc.md#prepare-a-samplesheet) page for how to do this if you've forgotten.

 - Now, run the script using `bash scripts/01-run_bactmap.sh`.